Cinnamon Breakfast Popovers

 These huge popovers are like giant cinnamon doughnuts.
 Actually they're even better because they're baked, not fried.
 Crisp on the outside, airy and tender on the inside, they're served hot from the oven, dripping with melted butter and cinnamon sugar.

-To Make the Popovers: Whisk the flour, cinnamon and nutmeg together in a large bowl until the spices are well blended with the flour.
-Whisk the egg and egg whites together in a medium bowl until smooth.
-Pour in the milk, melted butter, and vanilla, whisking until combined.
+To make the popovers: Whisk flour, cinnamon and nutmeg together in a large bowl until the spices are well blended with the flour.
+Whisk egg and egg whites together in a medium bowl until smooth.
+Pour in milk, melted butter and vanilla, whisking until combined.
+Slowly whisk the egg mixture into the flour mixture until the dry ingredients are moistened and almost smooth.
+Pour the batter into a large liquid measure or bowl with a spout for easy pouring.
+Let rest for 30 min.

 Recipe from Chicken and Egg by Janice Cole.